cozy/cozy-stack/docs/sharing.md

 ### PUT /sharings/:sharing-id

-The sharer's cozy sends a request to this route on the recipient's cozy to create a sharing request, with most of the informations about the sharing.
-These informations will be displayed to the recipient just before its final acceptation of the sharing, to be sure he/she knows what will be shared.
+The sharer's cozy sends a request to this route on the recipient's cozy to create a sharing request, with most of the information about the sharing.
+This request will be displayed to the recipient just before its final acceptation of the sharing, to be sure he/she knows what will be shared.

 #### Request